 • shift schedules (Article 103 of the Labor Code of the Russian Federation);

-• provisions on wages (Article 135 of the Labor Code of the Russian Federation);
+• provisions on remuneration (Article 135 of the Labor Code of the Russian Federation);

 • internal regulations (Article 190 of the Labor Code of the Russian Federation);

-• local acts establishing the forms of training and additional professional education of employees (Article 196 of the Labor Code of the Russian Federation).
+• local acts establishing forms of training and additional professional education for workers (Article 196 of the Labor Code of the Russian Federation).

-By the nature of the action, LNA is distinguished:
+Based on the nature of their action, LNAs are distinguished:

-• general - apply to all employees of the organization (internal regulations, regulation on remuneration);
+• general - apply to all employees of the organization (internal regulations, regulations on remuneration);

-• special - apply to a certain category of workers (regulation on a particular unit, provision on sending on business trips).
+• special - apply to a certain category of employees (regulations on a particular unit, regulations on sending on business trips).

-What should an educational institution be guided by when developing a LNA?
+What should an educational institution follow when developing a LNA?

-Almost all requirements for LNA are formulated in the law "On Education in the Russian Federation".
+Almost all requirements for LNA are formulated in the law “On Education in the Russian Federation”.
 How to use it?
-The principle is quite simple - if a situation arises in an institution, described in the norm of the law on education, then the need to create an appropriate local normative act also arises.
+The principle is quite simple - if a situation arises in an institution, described in the norm of the law on education, then the need to create a corresponding local regulatory act also arises.

 For example, Article 16 of the Law “On Education in the Russian Federation” provides for the possibility of receiving education remotely.
-If an educational institution is going to use this opportunity, then an appropriate internal document if it is not collected, then there is no need for local regulatory regulation.
+If the educational institution intends to use this opportunity, then appropriate internal document, if it is not going to, then there is no need for local regulatory regulation.

-The need to adopt local acts is also conditioned by those legal acts that do not regulate either educational or labor relations.
-For example, the Federal Law of December 25, 2008 No. 273-FZ “On Combating Corruption” obliges all organizations to take measures to prevent corruption.
+The need to adopt local acts is also determined by those regulations that do not regulate either educational or labor relations.
+For example, Federal Law No. 273-FZ of December 25, 2008 “On Combating Corruption” obliges all organizations to take measures to prevent corruption.

-In a letter dated April 1, 2013, the Ministry of Education and Science recommends for adoption those LNA that regulate:
+In a letter dated April 1, 2013, the Ministry of Education and Science recommends for adoption those LNAs that regulate:

 • admission rules;